 Successfully Fighting Poverty in Finland

-As of January, Finland has seen its highest unemployment rate since June 2016, with the rate increasing to 9.2 percent.
+As of January, Finland has seen its highest unemployment rate since June 2016, with an increase to 9.2 percent.
 Although the rate has increased, Finland is currently in the midst of trialing a universal basic income scheme.
 The country now pays its unemployed citizens £475 per month in place of previous social benefits and will continue to pay this even when citizens find work.
 This trial aims to not only reduce but bring an end to poverty in Finland.

 Although this scheme is intended to alleviate poverty in Finland, it could also push more people below the poverty line.
 Due to child benefits, housing allowances and national pensions being cut, Finland could see a rise in poverty rates.
 Already 180,000 pensioners live below the poverty line and this could increase due to the cuts in benefits and allowances that the government previously provided.
 Even with the government paying unemployed citizens monthly, pensioners will benefit more from social allowances than from this recurring payment.